 Alternative 3, like the Project, would increase demand on the City of Glendale Police Department for calls for service.
 Alternative 3, however, would result in fewer calls for service as medical office and general office uses generate fewer calls for service than residential uses.
 Under either the Project or Alterative 3, any decrease and/or increase in calls within the City would not substantially impact the current officer-to-population ratio and would not result in the need for any new or the physical alteration to any existing governmental facility.
-Given that neither the Project nor Alternative 3 would be similar to the Project.
+Given that neither the Project nor Alternative 3 would result in a significant project impacts, impacts to police associated with Alternative 3 would be similar to the Project.
 However, like the Project, this alternative would contribute to the significant and unavoidable cumulative impacts on police protection services in the City of Glendale.